pFransozi/cisco-CybersecurityEssentials/README.md

 [The fifth chapter](5.TheArtOfEnsuringIntegrity.md) focus on integrity and how to ensure it.
 To do that the main topics are: hash, digital signature, digital certificate, data integrity in databases.

 [The sixth chapter](6.FiveNinesConcept.md) focus on to explain the concept of five nines, which is related to availability of the system and how to meet a high availability.
 Additionally, how organizations must be prepared to respond to an incident with procedures that they follow after an event occurs.
 Some topics are: basic concepts, design availability, asset identification, threat identification, risk analysis, single points of failure, redundancy, resilient design.

+[The seventh chapter](7.ProtectingACybersecurityDomain.md) focus on mainly how to protect a cybersecurity domain, which means secure networking, device hardening.